vitorascorrea/bike-bluetooth/README.md

 - [No build javascript & css](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c)
 - CI through Github Actions

-Future plans include storing workout sessions client-side and gamifying the experience.
+Future plans include storing workout sessions client-side, gamifying the experience and adding support for other stationary bikes.

 ## Running the project
 To install the project: